Poultrygeist: Night of the Chicken Dead: Plot

 While grinding meat, Paco is pushed into the meat grinder by an uncooked chicken.
 General Lee Roy decides to let Paco get turned into a sloppy joe sandwich.
 Arbie begins to unravel a sinister plot involving the spirits of disenfranchised Native Americans and the billions of slaughtered chickens sent to the "concentration coops" who plan on exacting their revenge in the most gruesome ways possible, after being told so by Paco, now reanimated as a sandwich.
 Carl Jr, who is having intercourse with an uncooked chicken in the storage room, fights the chicken when it starts biting his penis.
 Hummus manages to kill it by shoving a broom up Carl's backside, though it tears off his penis.
-General Lee Roy tells them not to take him to a hospital and to give the chicken (which has been sprayed with blood and green ichor) to the protester outside.
+General Lee Roy insists not to take him to a hospital and to give the chicken (which has been sprayed with blood and green ichor from earlier) to the protesters outside.
 Carl Jr. is killed when Arbie gives him alcohol to drink.
-After Mickie tells the protesters that the chicken tastes good, the protesters go inside the restaurant to eat it.
-Wendy finds out that Mickie has been paid by General Lee Roy to say that the chicken tastes good; she breaks up with Mickie and returns to Arbie.
-General Lee Roy gets diarrhea after being force-fed eating a piece of chicken.
-General Lee Roy lays an egg in the bathroom and is attacked by the chicken that hatches from the egg.
-He rips off the chicken's head with his teeth and is sprayed with green blood.
+When Mickie declares the chicken to be delicious, the protesters go inside the restaurant to eat it.
+Wendy later discovers Mickie was paid by General Lee Roy to endorse it, to which breaks up with her and returns to Arbie.
+The poisoned chicken sickens customers, and Lee Roy, forced to try it, enjoys it briefly before succumbing to diarrhea.
+General Lee Roy lays an egg in the bathroom and is attacked by the chicken that hatches from the egg, before biting its head off and is sprayed with green blood.
 He becomes a giant egg and hatches into a chicken zombie.
-He then decapitates Denny (who is telling a story about the first time he encountered a chicken).
+Denny leads everyone to the kitchen’s back and, as he recounts his first chicken encounter (like 1975's Jaws (film)), is decapitated by the General.